ucam-comparch/clarvi/README.md

 The core has a generic memory interface, with separate instruction and data ports.
 These could be connected to the same or different memories.
 Be sure to configure the `ADDR_WIDTH` parameters appropriately for the amount of memory attached - accesses beyond this address width will raise access faults.
 Note that this is the **word** address width.
 All memory bus addresses are word not byte addresses.

 The included `clarvi_avalon` component is a wrapper which exposes an Altera Avalon MM interface.
 The core supports a main memory with variable latency, allowing for both the `wait` and `readdatavalid` signals as specified by the Avalon MM interface.

+To attach instruction memory with a latency longer than 1 cycle, a wrapper component should be created which uses the core's `wait` signal to stall it when memory access will have a latency of more than 1 cycle.
+The `wait` signal is expected to behave like the Avalon MM `waitrequest` signal.

 ## Performance